debampl/PermXCT/README.md

 Check PermXCT (SoftwareX) paper for the functionality of individual code and details of the test cases for scientific development and research interest in the "Meso-scale permeability prediction from the multi-block 3D reconstruction of fiber reinforced polymer composite with experimental measurement" Composite Science and Technology paper.

 # Contact
-If you believe this could be helpful, feel free to contact me via email at debaa@dtu.dk or deb1729@gmail.com for further collaboration.
+If you think this work could be beneficial, don’t hesitate to reach out via email at debaa@dtu.dk or deb1729@gmail.com to explore potential collaborations.
+The repository includes four standalone modules: segmentation of the XCT scan, generation of the FE mesh from XCT, creation of the blockMesh from the FE mesh, and execution of the OpenFOAM simulation with a multi-block domain.
+These modules can be used independently.
+Please remember to cite this work if you find any of the modules valuable for your research or industrial projects.